objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-locations.md

 </TrackedContentContext>
 ```

-In the example above we have a page with the same link used multiple times across the page.
+The same link has been used multiple times across the page.
-This is not so unlikely for CTAs, especially on longer pages.

 React Tracker will notify of the collision of the second link with the first one.

-## Solving a collision
+### Solving a collision
 To solve the issue, we can simply make the Location of these Elements richer:

 ```ts